“It’s Time to Talk! – The engagement of all people to improve the lives of working children”

-Two youth representatives from Indonesia talk about their situation as working children in front of leading international companies and scientists at the Global Child Forum in Stockholm on the 11th April 2018:
+Two youth representatives from Indonesia talked about their situation as working children in front of leading international companies and scientists at the Global Child Forum in Stockholm on 11th of April 2018:

 “My name is Kesia , I‘m 17 years old.
 I live with my parents in the suburbs of Medan City, Indonesia.I live with my father who is a parking guard, my mother who is a scavenger and my younger sister who is 13 years old and studying at second grade in middle school.
 She also works as a scavenger.
 I started working on the street when I was 10 years old.
 I work because my parents are struggling to pay our school costs, and since I am afraid of dropping out, I decided to work with my mother.

 Initially I worked as a street singer.
 I was very tired because I had to work under the sun every day.
 My schoolmates also bullied me.
 In addition, I worried that the Civil Service Police Unit would arrest me.
 I worked as a street singer for three years.